Description

 $except = $request->except(['avatar', 'age']);

-Get the entire uploaded file array
+Get the entire uploaded files array

 $request->file();